MoadComputer/covid19-visualization/covid19-visualization/README.md

 # covid19-visualization
-Visualization tool for COVID19 outbreak using GeoPandas and Bokeh
+Visualization tool for COVID19 outbreak in India using GeoPandas and Bokeh

 ## **App deployment**